 Gaido's

 We arrived at 1 p.m. for our Sunday lunch reservation and were seated by a window.
-Sadly, despite all the glass, the typically full parking lot blocks your view of the sea.
+Sadly, despite all the glass, the reliably full parking lot blocked our view of the sea.

 Diners looking for an alternative to seafood are also in good hands at Gaido's in Galveston.
-The restaurant offers a 16-ounce bone-in black Angus ribeye steak, a 14-ounce double-cut pork chop, chicken parmesan, and pesto fettuccine, to name a few dishes.
+The restaurant offers a 16-ounce bone-in Black Angus ribeye steak, a 14-ounce double-cut pork chop, chicken parmesan, and pesto fettuccine, among other dishes.

-I was too full for dessert; however, that didn't stop me from looking over the dessert menu, which feared ten mouthwatering options.
-A chocolate brownie cake with Hey Mikey's Vanilla Ice Cream, housemade cheesecake, and a pecan crunch with bourbon sauce were but three of the choices.
+I was too full for dessert; however, that didn't stop me from looking over the dessert menu, which featured ten mouthwatering options.
+A chocolate brownie cake with Hey Mikey's Vanilla Ice Cream, housemade cheesecake, and a pecan crunch with bourbon sauce were just a few of the choices.

 Number 13 Prime Steak and Seafood

-The dinner menu is so long your eyes will glaze over at all the delicious food.
+The dinner menu is so extensive that your eyes will glaze over at the sheer variety of delicious food.
 Starters include Alaskan king crab dip, baked camembert with bourbon praline sauce, and brown butter scallops.
-There's caviar, fresh oysters, and tuna poke.
+There's also caviar, fresh oysters, and tuna poke.

 Sunflower Bakery & Cafe